—

 It was an impressive twenty seconds before Rook spoke again.
 “Think it’ll work?”

 The golden sky barely penetrated the dingy walls of the old building, dirty glass caked with cobwebs blocking most of the light shining from the setting sun.
-A thousand insects would call the hidden spaces between the old crates and somewhat-carved blocks of wood home, were it not for the sole occupant driving them back into the world by his mere presence.
+A thousand insects would call the hidden spaces between the old crates and partially-carved blocks of wood home, were it not for the sole occupant driving them back into the world by his mere presence.

 As his hand reached inside to retrieve the fragile metal, however, he slowly turned, his head dragging his body along with it until the obvious figure of Race standing in the corner came within view.

 Odgu gingerly set the package of gold leaf down on the table.
-Race’s eyes landing on the wooden shrine prompted him to reach for it, turning towards its resting place only after his hand deftly grabbed at nothing but the dusty air.
+Race’s eyes landing on the wooden shrine prompted him to reach for it, turning his head towards its resting place only after his hand deftly grabbed at nothing but the dusty air.

 Odgu gently accepted it in his hands after a long and hesitant process of reaching towards it.
 “I know you’re trying to honor him with this, but it’s a bitter honor.”
 She pocketed her mask as he reverentially set the shrine back in its place.
 “He’s not just a piece of gold to us.”